OdedMous/Medical-Text-Classification/README.md

 ## Data
 Data contains 4966 rows, each including three main elements: <br/>
 transcription - Medical transcription of some patient (text).  <br/>
 description - Short description of transcription (text).  <br/>
 medical_specialty - Medical specialty classification of transcription (category).
 There are 40 different categories.
-Fig2 displays the distribution of the categories in the dataset.
+Figure 2 displays the distribution of the categories in the dataset.

-medical specialty could be

-Due to limitations in time and memory, we use descriptions rather than transcriptions (see Fig3 and Fig4, which displays the text length histograms of
+Due to limitations in time and memory, we use descriptions rather than transcriptions (see Figure 3 and Figure 4, which displays their text length histograms)

 | ![pic](https://github.com/OdedMous/Medical-Transcriptions-Classification/blob/main/images/text_length.png?raw=true) | ![pic](https://github.com/OdedMous/Medical-Transcriptions-Classification/blob/main/images/text_length.png?raw=true) |